smith01s/newey01c.github.io/_posts/2017-11-13-data-quality.md

 I hope that you now have a better understanding of some of the quality problems that we experience in flight data analysis!

-If I've learned one thing so far since working at Flight Data Services: it's *never* simple.
+If I've learned one thing so far since working at Flight Data Services: working with this kind of complex engineering data is *never* simple.